 Interest rate risk relates to the risk that the fair value or cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Group's interest rate risk in relation to cash and cash equivalent and fixed-rate bank borrowings.
+The Group's interest rate risk in relation to cash and cash equivalents and fixed-rate bank borrowings and lease liabilities.
 The Group does not have a formulated policy to manage the interest rate risk but will closely monitor the interest rate risk exposure in the future.